Grosse Pointe South High School: Communities served and feeder patterns

 The school serves the following municipalities: almost all of Grosse Pointe Farms, and all of Grosse Pointe (city) and Grosse Pointe Park.

 Elementary schools feeding into GPSHS include all of the zones of Defer, Kerby, Maire, Père Gabriel Richard, and Trombly.
 All of the boundaries of Pierce Middle School and most of the boundary of Brownell Middle School coincides with that of GPSHS.

 Academics

 In 2009, Newsweek ranked Grosse Pointe South in the top 2% of high school in the United States.
 In 2010, Newsweek ranked Grosse Pointe South 920th nationally (fifth in Michigan).

 Martin Luther King Jr. visit and speech

 Grosse Pointe High School hosted a speech by Martin Luther King Jr. on March 14, 1968, when 2,700 people gathered in the gymnasium to hear a speech entitled "The Other America" three weeks before his assassination.

 To honor the 50th anniversary of the event the Grosse Pointe News partnered with the Grosse Pointe Board of REALTORS® in submitting an application for a historic site marker to be placed near the one previously installed on campus.
 The marker, which was approved by the Michigan Historical Commission on July 27, 2018, was paid for by a grant from the National Association of Realtors®.

+Hosting an NBA game

+Grosse Pointe High School hosted game 1 of the NBA's Western Divisional Semi-finals vs the Detroit Pistons and Minneapolis Lakers on March 12, 1960.
+The Pistons were forced to play at the high school because nobody booked Olympia Stadium for the playoffs.

+The game was a good one with the Lakers winning 113–112.